 This downloads the latest version of the docker images from Docker Hub.
 Depending on your bandwidth, this might take a long time.
 Minor image updates will be incremental, and thus much faster.

 This command should be run just once.
-It will create the required databases tables and apply database migrations for all applications.
+It will initialise all applications: in particular, this will create the required databases tables and apply database migrations for all applications.

 Killed message, this certainly means the docker containers don’t have enough RAM.
 See the Troubleshooting section.

 Running Open edX¶

 This will launch the various docker containers required for your Open edX platform.
 The LMS and the Studio will then be reachable at the domain name you specified during the configuration step.
 You can also access them at http://localhost and http://studio.localhost.

 To stop the running containers, just hit Ctrl+C.

 In production, you will probably want to daemonize the services.
 To do so, run: